 DISABLING AUTOMATIC WINDOWS UPDATES

 Windows updates are recommended to ensure stability within your system, but preventing Windows updates from downloading and installing during active hours is recommended as mentioned above.
 This can be done by opening settings with Windows Key + I and clicking Update and Security > Windows Update.
 Click on Advanced options then click update options.
 Disable Restart this device as soon as possible when a restart is required to install an update, enable show a notification, and use Pause updates to delay the installation of updates for up to 35 days.

 Graphics card drivers are highly recommended to update as soon as a driver is available, mainly due to it having the latest optimizations for games that you may be interested in playing.
 Having either GeForce Experience (NVIDIA GeForce graphics) or Radeon Software (AMD RX graphics) installed will allow you to easily update your driver through it, however, they also offer game optimization which is customized depending on your installed hardware.

 AMD RADEON SOFTWARE:

-Overall, we hope our guide has helped you optimise your pre-built PC for gaming.
-If you’re interested in looking at our other guides related to system optimisation, we recommend checking them out and let us know if you have any questions.
+Overall, we hope our guide has helped you optimize your pre-built PC for gaming.
+If you’re interested in looking at our other guides related to system optimization, we recommend checking them out, and let us know if you have any questions.